mlba-team/xdispatch/README.md

  * libxdispatch
  * libqtdispatch

-This repository contains a mirror of the trunk and the stable branch of the XDispatch subversion repository located at http://opensource.mlba-team.de/svn/xdispatch.

 Feel free to fork it and change it as you like.
 We always welcome any bugfixes or improvements to our current code base.